From Diary 2

 We passes outside Swakopmund and find a nice camp on D1901.
 Besides from supper, diary and daily photo back-up, I try to find a few photos for the diary.
 There are around 2800 to chose from, which does not exactly help.
 An owl sing his lonely song while cicadas and a crickets accompanies.
 It is a new moon, millions of stars and rather cold due to the closeness of the see.

 1/12.
-We head into the big city, second largest in Namibia, to get some cloths washed, and check the internet.
+We head into the big city, second largest in Namibia: Swakopmund, to get some cloths washed, and check the internet.
 We find a laundry which charge us 40N$ each, and promises we can pick-up the dry cloths two hours later.
 Next stop for me is an internet store.
-I'm finish uploading in half an hour, by my co-driver needs five hours to do his things.
+I'm finish uploading in half an hour, but my co-driver needs five hours to do his things.
 I spend the time walking around the small city.
 Most buildings in the centre- which seems to more or less it all - have been build shortly after 1900.
 All is kept in perfect conditions.
-Many of the chains are familiar from South Africa.
+Many of the shops-names are familiar from South Africa.

 It is said to be, and probably are, the most German town in Namibia.
 The street names have been changed into local known people and localities from the colonial names.
 The people on the streets are a fair mix of local black from many cultural tribes and white, even some red (himba) and tourists.
 The city are surrounded by the sea, sand dunes and moon landscape.
 The air is rather cold, due to the cold sea, but the sun is real hot.